While teaching social studies and the intricacies of past and current events can be complex, creating your lesson plan need not be.

 Designing lesson plans in Canva is free!
 Our library of layouts have been created by awesome designers, making it as simple for you as a few clicks to create a professional design.
 If you use your own images in your design, the entire process will be free.

 You can also choose from Canva’s library of over 1 million images, graphics and illustrations.
-Many of these images are also free, while the rest are all priced at just $1.
+Many of these images are free, while some are offered at a very competitive price.

 You can edit and save your designs as many times as you like.
 Every time you create a new collage it will appear in the “My Designs” section of your Canva homepage.
 You can also use a previously saved design and turn it into a template for your next lesson plan.
 Simply open the original design then click File on the menu bar and select Make a copy.
 This will duplicate the first design into a new file.